whitebox-co/walmart-marketplace-api/README.md

 });

 /**
- * defaultParams are necessary due to ts typing.
+ * `defaultParams` are necessary due to ts typing.
 When using the convenience methods,
  * the method calls are intercepted and the default params are automatically filled
  * out.
 These can effectively be ignored if using js or by using es-lint ignore
  * statements if you so choose.
  *
- * customParams in this example are anything part of the getAnOrder
+ * `customParams` in this example are anything part of the `getAnOrder`
- * request that is required but not part of the defaultParams walmart
+ * request that is required but not part of the `defaultParams` Walmart
- * requires for authorization.
-See each api's individual documentation
+ * requires authorization.
+See each API's documentation for all possible
- * for all acceptable params.
+ * params.
  */
 const exampleOrder = await ordersApi.getAnOrder({
 	...defaultParams,